ithllc/ARGOS_Proof_of_Concept/docs/Architecture.md

     -   A chat interface for submitting queries.
     -   A real-time dashboard to monitor the status and activity of each agent by subscribing to the Redis `agent:activity` channel via the WebSocket.
     -   Components to visualize the results of the paper analysis and synthesis.
+    -   **Voice Interface (`VoiceInterface.tsx`)**: A new component enabling real-time voice interaction (microphone input, audio playback) and dynamic display of generated multi-modal content (images, videos) from the agents.

-## 5. Local Development and Testing
+## 6. Local Development and Testing

 -   **Environment Management**: A central `config.py` module loads environment variables from a `.env` file, making configuration straightforward.
 -   **Virtual Environment**: All Python dependencies are managed via a `.venv` virtual environment and a `pyproject.toml` file.